RedMadRobot/figma-export/CONFIG.md

   xcassetsInMainBundle: true
   # [optional] Is Assets.xcassets located in a swift package?
 Default value is false.
   xcassetsInSwiftPackage: false
+  # [optional] Add @objc attribute to generated properties so that they are accessible in Objective-C. Defaults to false
+  addObjcAttribute: true

   # Parameters for exporting colors
   colors: